How to Plan a Groundhog Day Party

 Why Celebrate Groundhog Day?

-For many people Groundhog Day is the highlight of their social calendar - children lay awake for weeks anticipating the day and communities painstakingly prepare for the social event of the season.
+For many people, Groundhog Day is the highlight of their social calendar - children lie awake for weeks anticipating the day and communities painstakingly prepare for the social event of the season.
 Quite simply, Groundhog Day is the party of the year.